+Board shave authority to amend their respective budget throughout a budget year.
 Board authorized amendments may be handled by email ballot or deferred to the next scheduled Board meeting.
 If a budget change occurs as the result of an email ballot, the results will be provided at the next scheduled Board meeting.